Fighting Back Against Racial Discrimination At Work

 Although we would like to believe otherwise, recent news makes it clear that racism and race discrimination is still a large problem in our society.
 If large company CEOs are now admitting to making racist comments and basing employment decisions on race, you can be sure that such conduct is still going on in a large number of smaller businesses, companies, and organizations by managers, supervisors, owners, and bosses.
 A top example of racial harassment, a Court of Appeals in Ayissi-Etoh v.
 Fannie Mae, et al. dealt with a situation where a Caucasian boss told an African-American to “get out of my office nigger.”
 The Appeals Court held that a hostile work environment can be created based upon the single use of the “N-word,” a racial epithet that the Court held was “deeply offensive,” and, that “no single act can more quickly alter the conditions of employment” than “the use of an unambiguously racial epithet such as ‘nigger’ by a supervisor.”
 Unfortunately, this type of brazen racism by racists bosses, managers, and supervisors is still commonplace.

-Fortunately, the race discrimination attorneys at The Spitz Law Firm, LLC, are here to represent employees who have been discriminated against on the basis of race and color, in violation of Section 1981 of the Civil Rights Act of 1866; Title VII of the Civil Rights Act of 1964; and under Ohio R.C. § 4112.02.
+Fortunately, the race discrimination attorneys at Spitz, The Employee’s Law Firm, are here to represent employees who have been discriminated against on the basis of race and color, in violation of Section 1981 of the Civil Rights Act of 1866; Title VII of the Civil Rights Act of 1964; and under Ohio R.C. § 4112.02.

 Upholding Protections For All Employees